mvadari/uis/README.md

 ## Contributing

 Contributions are welcome!
 Feel free to open issues or submit pull requests.
+Responses are not likely to be prioritized, however, as this is mostly just a personal project.